kallaway/100-days-of-code/README.md

 ## Translations
 [বাংলা](intl/bn/README.md) - [català](intl/ca/README.md) - [中文](intl/ch/README.md) - [deutsch](intl/de/README.md) - [español](intl/es/README.md) – [français](intl/fr/FAQ-fr.md) – [italiano](intl/it/README.md) – [日本語](intl/ja/README.md) - [한국어](intl/ko/README-ko.md) – [norsk](intl/no/README.md) –  [polski](intl/pl/README.md) - [português do Brasil](intl/pt-br/LEIAME.md) - [русский](intl/ru/README-ru.md) – [українська](intl/ua/README-ua.md) - [ελληνικά](intl/el/README.md)

-If you want to help by providing a translation of the content or rules in a language you know, submit a pull request (or DM me on Twitter @If you want to help by providing a translation of content/rules in the language you know, submit a pull request (or DM me on Twitter [@ka11away](https://twitter.com/ka11away)), adding a sub-folder in the `intl` folder with the files of the translation there).
+If you want to help by providing a translation of the content or rules in a language you know, submit a pull request (or DM me on Twitter [@ka11away](https://twitter.com/ka11away)), adding a sub-folder in the `intl` folder with the files of the translation there).

 ## If you've decided to join:
 0. Check out [the Official Site](http://100daysofcode.com/) for the #100DaysOfCode movement.
 Connect with others on the platform of your choice from this list: www.100DaysOfCode.com/connect.
 Also, [here](https://join.slack.com/t/100xcode/shared_invite/enQtNTk0MzA1MDcyMDMzLTZhMDdlZDZhYTExYTM1ZTY1NWIxZjVhZjEwYjdhMjQ3YzE4MGMyYjMxMWMwMTY0YTJlYWU4ZGM5NDYyMmNjOGE) is an invite link to the 100DaysOfCode Slack channel.